honarpour/serverless-export-outputs/README.md

 > A Serverless plugin for exporting AWS stack outputs to a file.

-By default, this plugin exports all stack outputs to a `.env` file in the root of the project, and formats all keys as `OutputKeyName → REACT_APP_OUTPUT_KEY_NAME`, which allows Create React App to pick them up as `process.env` variables.
-You can override these in steps 3 and 4 of setup and use it for any other purpose.
+By default, this plugin exports all stack outputs to a `toml` formatted `.env` file in the root of the project.
+You can override these in step 4.
+You can also turn on Create React App prefixing in step 5.

 ## Setup